MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsApplicationAccessPolicy.md

 ```

 The command shown above assigns the per-user application access policy "ASimplePolicy" to the user with object ID "dc17674c-81d9-4adb-bfb2-8f6a442e4624".
+**Note:** You can assign only 1 application access policy at a time to a particular user.
+Assigning a new application access policy to a user will override the existing application access policy if any.

 ### Unassign an application access policy from a user